-The establishment of a project baseline scope, upon which all formal agreements and contracts for project service, supply and support can be founded, is a critically important requirement.
-Poor management of scope (see also Collaboration Toolkit Phase 2; Step 2.5 Scope Management and Change Management Protocol) through poorly controlled scope changes and scope 'drift' or 'creep' can become a threat to the project collaboration strategy.
-It is recommended that the Baseline Scope of Work for the project is documented in the form of a 'Scope Book'.
-The Baseline Scope Book should correspond to the relevant version of the project estimate (e.g. the Baseline Scope Book should normally correspond to the project estimate that was used to support the Final Investment Decision (FID)).
-All subsequent changes in scope (additions and deletions) that are formalised and agreed through the Management of Change process should then be documented in periodic Scope Book revisions.
-The Scope Book should be a key document for the development of alignment and understanding between the delivery stakeholders and should incorporate clear statements of who carries responsibility for delivery of the various scope elements.
-Any remaining areas of scope uncertainty (e.g. elements of technical scope that still require study and development or items of as yet undefined 'condition dependant' scope for projects with brownfield content) should be recorded within the Scope Book.
+The establishment of a project baseline scope, upon which all formal agreements and contracts for project The Scope Book may use the following items to achieve the service, supply and support can be founded, is a critically necessary level of definition and agreement between the important requirement.
+Poor management of scope delivery stakeholders: (see also Collaboration Toolkit Phase 2; Step 2.5 Scope Specifications and Standards - defining functionality Management and Change Management Protocol) through poorly controlled scope changes and scope 'drift' or and quality requirements as limit defining scope 'creep' can become a threat to the project collaboration requirements (see also Collaboration Toolkit Phase 2; strategy.
+It is recommended that the Baseline Scope of Step 2.9 - Agree Project Processes and Standards) Work for the project is documented in the form of a 'Scope Project Equipment List Book'.
+The Baseline Scope Book should correspond to the Schedule of Contracts - defined by 'four line' relevant version of the project estimate (e.g. the Baseline specifications, split by type and discipline Scope Book should normally correspond to the project • Material Assignment Schedules - split to contracts and estimate that was used to support the Final Investment listing division of responsibilities Decision (FID)).
+All subsequent changes in scope (additions and deletions) that are formalised and agreed through contracts and listing division of responsibilities